Acidimeter / pH Meter

 The Start of National Technical Laboratories

-In 1935, Dr. Beckman set up a small shop in Pasadena with students from his laboratory to make pH meters, began showing his new instrument to other industrial chemists, placing advertisements in leading technical journals, and traveling across the U.S. by train with his wife Mabel to demonstrate this new instrument to potential buyers.
-The orders for instruments began pouring in, and Dr. Beckman had to choose between continuing his teaching career and managing the growing business.
+In 1935, Dr. Beckman set up a small shop in Pasadena with students from his laboratory to make acidimeters, later called pH meters, and began showing his new instrument to other industrial chemists, placing advertisements in leading technical journals, and traveling across the U.S. by train with his wife Mabel to demonstrate this new instrument to potential buyers.
+The orders for instruments began pouring in, and Dr. Beckman had to choose between continuing his teaching career at Caltech and managing the growing business.

 “At the time, leaving Caltech was a difficult decision to make as anything that smacked of commercialism was frowned upon.”Dr. Arnold O. Beckman